iszczesniak/cpp/references/index.md

 * `T &&` - *an rvalue reference*: binds to data that we can both modify and move (because they soon will not be needed).

+The reference types we use only in the definition of a variable type or of a function return type.
+An expression is never of a reference type, because a reference is replaced with the data the reference refers to.

 ## Terms lvalue and rvalue in type names

 Expressions are called an lvalue or an rvalue, e.g.: